Skydiver recovering after falling onto California home - NewsBreak

 “It felt like forever, just looking at him … We stood there in, like, shock just going, ‘He has to be dead,'” said Amber Sweet-Smith, who saw the injured skydiver in her yard in Oceanside moments after he fell last week.

 The skydiver was on a jump with GoJump Oceanside from the nearby airport.
-He plummeted to the ground after his parachute failed to completely open.
+He plummeted to the ground after his parachute failed to completely open.‘It’s troubling’: Edmond Public Schools sees 150 resignations in six months resulting in some classes not receiving grades

 Sweet-Smith said her husband was outside at the time.